 Knowing how much firewood to cut or buy really depends on two things.
-The first is how often you'll be using your fireplace or wood stove, and the second is how cold is it going to be.
-To answer these, here's some examples to help you:
+The first is how often you'll be using your fireplace or woodstove, and the second is how cold is it going to be.
+To answer these, here are some examples to help you:

-Example 1: You're using a wood stove or other wood furnace to heat your home with.
-For this you would use hardwoods, which are more expensive, but they will burn longer and hotter than softwoods so the cost works out some in the end.
+Example 1: You're using a wood stove or other wood furnace to heat your home.
+For this, you would use hardwoods, which are more expensive, but they will burn longer and hotter than softwoods so the cost works out some in the end.
 For this scenario you will need at least one cord of seasoned hardwood.
-If it's going to be a cold winter, you may need at least 2 cords.
+If it's going to be a cold winter, you may need at least two cords.

 If you have a fire only a handful of times, consider using compressed fire logs instead of buying firewood, or purchase small firewood bundles from your local home building supply store.

 Whether you buy it or you're cutting it yourself, you'll need to have a place ready to store it.
 This can be a shed or just a designated area in your yard that can hold your wood stack.
 Keep it up off the ground by using a few logs to hold the stack.
 This will help keep air flowing through it and allow it to fully dry.

 One thing is for sure when storing firewood, and that is unless you love termites, ants, spiders, mold, and fungus, you should never store your firewood in your house, not even your basement.
 Actually, even if you love those things, you still shouldn't store the firewood in your house because your house won't love them as much as you do.